Shankara, the Great Yogi

 106. Renunciation is giving up the form of the outer world from the ascertainment of the Self of pure consciousness behind it.
 This Tyaga is honored by the great, from which liberation rises quickly.

-Shankara adds renunciation or Tyaga as an additional principle to the eight limbs of Yoga, showing the real foundation of Yoga as a movement from the outer vision to the inner awareness of the supreme Self.
+Shankara adds renunciation or Tyaga as an additional principle to the eight limbs of Yoga, showing the foundation of Yoga as a movement from an outer vision to the inner awareness of the supreme Self.
 He is not asking us to give up anything in particular but to renounce the vision of the outer world as a separate reality, replacing it with recognizing the world as our own Self.

 107. From which speech and mind return, not being able to reach, that Mauna which is attained by the Yogis should always be honored by the wise.

 108. That from which speech turns back, by what can it be spoken?
 What can even be said about the world by that which is devoid of sound?